biaslab/ForneyLab.jl/doc/src/diagnostics_reporting.rst

 Display implemented update rules
 --------------------------------

-The function `rules` is used to inspect the message computation rules that are implemented in ForneyLab.
+The function ``rules`` is used to inspect the message computation rules that are implemented in ForneyLab.

 .. function:: rules(::Node)

 	Tabulates all message update rules for an argument node, together with references.
-Passing an optional argument `format=:list` shows the actual update functions.
+Pass the optional keyword argument ``format=:list`` to show the actual update functions.

 Verify algorithm execution
 --------------------------

-Sometimes you want an overview of all the computation rules that were called.
-This can be accomplished by calling `setVerbosity` before algorithm execution.
-ForneyLab now prints a table of all update calls.
+Sometimes you want an overview of all the computation rules that were executed.
+This can be accomplished by enabling the vebose mode using ``setVerbosity()`` before algorithm execution.
+ForneyLab will print a table of all update calls in verbose mode.

 .. function:: setVerbosity(::Bool)

-	Sets the verbosity.
+	Enable/disable the verbose mode.